adityagr488/log_management_system/README.md

 - **_Note_**:
   - Postman and Thunder client can also be used.

+6. Go to `http://localhost:3000` to access the Query Interface UI.

-6. Go to `http://localhost:3000/docs` to access the Swagger UI docs.
+7. Go to `http://localhost:3000/docs` to access the Swagger UI docs.

 #### Manual Installation